academie-de-espee/academie-de-espee.github.io/articles/index.md

 title: Articles
 ---

 Here are numerous papers and articles written by members of the Academie d'Espee.
 The scope of these articles is broad and many topics are covered.
+Do you want to post an article?
+Are you a member?
+Email [Lady Virginie de Champagne](mailto:vvdelaitre@gmail.com) to get published!

 ### Articles about the Academie